-To facilitate the outcomes identified in the C40 commitment, the Authority has included robust contractual mechanisms in all Project Development Agreements.
-The Authority is working collaboratively with developers to ensure sustainability targets are implemented and achieved, both during construction and throughout operations over all 99-year building leases.
+To facilitate the outcomes identified in the C40 commitment, the robust contractual mechanisms are included in all Project Development Agreements.
+The development team works collaboratively with developers to ensure sustainability targets are implemented and achieved, both during construction and throughout operations over all 99-year building leases.

 Development agreements ensure the entire precinct remains in public ownership, with the buildings and infrastructure on 99-year leaseholds.